CITY PULSE: Parde Mein Rehne Do

 The Variations in the Art Field

-The ArtChowk Gallery is hosting an art exhibition titled ‘The Variations in the Art Field’, featuring the works of master watercolourists Abdul Hayee, Abdul Malik Channa, Fariya Zaeem, Ishfaque Ali, Mariam Mushtaq Kazi, Sabiha Nasruddeen and Zaman Baloach, from July 9 to July 22.
+The ArtChowk Gallery is hosting an art exhibition titled ‘The Variations in the Art Field’, featuring the works of master watercolourists Abdul Hayee, Abdul Malik Channa, Fariya Zaeem, Ishfaque Ali, Mariam Mushtaq Kazi, Sabiha Nasruddeen and Zaman Baloach, until July 22.
 Call 021-35300482 for more information.

 Small Is Beautiful

-The Koel Gallery is hosting Alia Bilgrami, Amna Hashmi, Mariam Baniasadi, Mohsin Shafi, Saima Ali, Samar Zia and Zarina Khan’s art exhibition titled ‘Small Is Beautiful’ from July 9 to July 27.
+The Koel Gallery is hosting Alia Bilgrami, Amna Hashmi, Mariam Baniasadi, Mohsin Shafi, Saima Ali, Samar Zia and Zarina Khan’s art exhibition titled ‘Small Is Beautiful’ until July 27.
 Call 021-35831292 for more information.

 Jashn-e-Sawan